SCDH/hardening-saxon/README.md

 ## Getting started

-Clone this repo and run `{shell}./mvnw package` (Linux/Mac) or `{shell}mvnw.bat package` (Windows) in order to build the hardening classes and get wrapper scripts for simple usage.
-Then, there will be wrapper scripts in `target/bin/`.
+Clone this repo and run `./mvnw package` (Linux/Mac) or `.\mvnw.cmd package` (Windows) in order to build the hardening classes and get wrapper scripts for simple usage.
+Then, there will be wrapper scripts in `target/bin/` for Linux, Mac, and Windows.

 You can run the wrapper scripts from anywhere on your computer since they only contain absolute paths.

+Note: You need a Java JDK, e.g. OpenJDK, installed on your computer for running the above commands.
+A Maven installation is not required when building through the maven wrapper scripts `mvnw` and `mvnw.cmd`.

 ## Usage